crashoverride777/swifty-receipt-validator/README.md

 ### Validate Subscriptions

-- To validate your subscriptions (e.g on app launch), create a subscription validation request and validate it.
+- To validate your subscriptions (e.g. on app launch), create a subscription validation request and validate it.
 This will search for all subscription receipts found on the device.

 ```swift
 let validationRequest = SRVSubscriptionValidationRequest(